Visualizing the Number of Existing and Future Gravitational-Wave Detections from Merging Double Compact Objects: Current Detections from O1, O2, and O3

-LVK published several event catalogs based on observing runs O1, O2, and O3.
-In GWTC-1 the combined detections from O1 and O2 are presented with 3 \ac{BHBH} mergers in O1, one detection of a \ac{NSNS} in O2, and 7 more \ac{BHBH} mergers in O2.
-In GWTC-2 LVK reported a total of 39 compact object coalescence detections from the O3a run.
-In GWTC-2.1, the LVK collaboration reported an updated, deeper, list of candidate events for the same observation period O3a that removed three \ac{GW} events from GWTC-2 and added eight additional events, due to improved calibration and subtraction of excess noise.
-This gives a total of 44 events with an astrophysical probability of at least 0.5 in O3a based on GWTC-2.1, including one \ac{NSNS}.
-In GWTC-3 the LVK collaboration presented the detections from O3b which included 35 detections with an astrophysical probability $>0.5$, including three \acp{BHNS}.
+{In GWTC-3, the LVK Collaboration presented an update of the GWTC with detections from O3b.
+They found 1083 \ac{GW} candidates which passed a preliminary FAR threshold of 2 $\text{day}^{-1}$ of which 35 have a $\pastro{}>0.5$, including three \acp{BHNS}.
 All in all, this gives a total of 90 events, with 85 \acp{BHBH}, 3 \acp{BHNS}, and 2 \acp{NSNS} that have an astrophysical probability $>0.5$.
-The combined GWTC catalog is presented and kept up-to-date as the GWTC by the Gravitational Wave Open Science Center (GWOSC) available via Zenodo \citep{GWOSC:dataset}\footnote{As listed on the GWOSC website \url{https://www.gw-openscience.org/eventapi/html/GWTC/}.}.
-Noteworthy, \ac{BHNS} merger GW200105 is not included in this GWOSC catalog, as it has an astrophysical probability of $<0.5$.
-On the other hand, GW200105 is included in the paper representing the first two detections of a \ac{BHNS} by the LVK collaboration \citep{Abbott:2021-first-NSBH} and the GWTC-3 population inference catalogs (see below) which uses a false-alarm-rate (FAR) instead of the astrophysical probability as a threshold for assigning events to a catalog.
-Larger numbers of \ac{BHNS} detections in the future will help characterize the properties of the \ac{BHNS} population and might address whether GW200105 is likely of astrophysical origin.
-We also note that in the GWOSC catalog (and all other catalogs mentioned below), GW190814 with a secondary mass of $m_{\rm{2}}=2.6^{+0.1}_{-0.1}\Msun$ is classified as a \ac{BHBH}, but the possibility exists that this is instead a \ac{BHNS} source \citep{Abbott:2020gw190814, Abbott:2021GWTC3pop}.
+The combined LVK GWTC is presented and kept up-to-date as the GWTC by the Gravitational Wave Open Science Center (GWOSC) \citep{GWOSC:2023paper, GWOSC:dataset}\footnote{As listed on the GWOSC website \url{https://www.gw-openscience.org/eventapi/html/GWTC/} where we used the version from Zenodo by \citet{GWOSC:dataset}.}.
+Noteworthy, while the \ac{BHNS} merger GW200105\_162426 is included in the publication presenting the first two detections of a \ac{BHNS} by the LVK Collaboration \citep{Abbott:2021-first-NSBH} as well as the GWTC-3 population inference catalogs (which use a \ac{FAR} instead of a \pastro{} threshold; see below), it was found to have an astrophysical probability of $<0.5$.
+Future \ac{BHNS} detections will help characterize the properties of the \ac{BHNS} population and might address whether GW200105\_162426 is likely of astrophysical origin.
+We also note that in the LVK {GWTC} (and all other catalogs mentioned below), GW190814 and GW200210\_092254 with secondary masses of $m_{\rm{2}} \approx 2.5-3$ are most likely classified as \acp{BHBH} as the secondary masses are above the hypothesized maximum mass of a neutron star \citep{ Essick:2020, Huang:2020, Most:2020, Shao:2020, Tsokaros:2020, Godzieba:2021, Lim:2021, Tews:2021}.
+For this reason we also classify both as BHBHs for the visualizations, but the possibility exists that they are instead \ac{BHNS} sources \citep{Abbott:2020gw190814, Abbott:2021GWTC3pop, Abbott:2021GWTC3}.}